Mr. Plow: Plot

-After an unsettling encounter with Adam West, a salesman talks Homer into getting a snowplow.
-Homer agrees on the basis that he can make the payments by plowing people's driveways.
-Homer starts his snowplowing business, titled "Mr. Plow", but he has trouble finding any customers.
-His advertising campaigns are unsuccessful until Lisa suggests an advertisement on late night local television.
-The resulting commercial and jingle attracts many customers and the business is a booming success.
-Homer is given the key to the city in recognition of his service to the community.
+After crashing into Marge's car on a snowy night, Homer has to purchase a replacement car.
+The Simpsons go to a car show where a salesman convinces Homer to buy a pickup truck mounted with a snowplow by saying Homer can make the payments by plowing people's driveways.
+Homer starts a plowing business called Mr. Plow but has trouble finding customers until Lisa suggests recording a commercial and airing it on public television.
+The resulting commercial attracts many customers and the business becomes highly successful.
+Homer is given the key to the city in recognition of his service.